Closed Colleges Information

 Transcripts

-Transcripts for students who were enrolled at Illinois schools that closed can be obtained by contacting the Illinois Board of Higher Education, as noted below.
-This includes transcripts for closed private vocational/technical schools and degree-granting institutions.
+Transcripts for students who were enrolled at Illinois schools that closed can be obtained by contacting the Illinois Board of Higher Education.
+Instructions for obtaining transcripts differ depending on the type of school; click on the appropriate link for the type of school you attended and follow the instructions provided.